JohnStov/FSharpAudio/docs/_posts/2019-02-11-digital-audio-output-with-naudio.md

     0 // return an integer exit code
 ```

 As you can see, we create the output object and then pass it a StreamProvider.
+Note the `use` statement: `WaveOutEvent` implents `|IDisposable`, and this makes sure that the object is properly disposed when we leave scope.

 Then we start playback, wait for one second and then stop playback.
 Although this produces no sound, if you put a breakpoint on the `silenceGenerator` function, you will see that it gets called repeatedly.